UK Modern Slavery Act

-Responsible business practices, respect for law, honesty and integrity are central pillars of BMI Group’s corporate culture.
-BMI Group fully supports the purpose of Section 54 of the UK Modern Slavery Act 2015, which is to prevent modern slavery in its organisation and supply chain.
+This statement serves as BMI Group’s modern slavery and human trafficking statement for the fiscal year ended 31 December 2025.
+BMI Group (inclusive of Klober Limited and Schiedel) fully supports the purpose of Section 54 of the UK Modern Slavery Act 2015, which is to prevent modern slavery in its organisation and supply chain.
 We are committed to being a responsible business, acting ethically and transparently, and not knowingly permitting modern slavery in our organisation or our supply chain.

 About Us

-BMI Group was formed in April 2017 through the combination of the Braas Monier and Icopal groups of companies.
-We help build stronger communities by delivering shelter, protection and peace of mind through effective and innovative roofing and waterproofing solutions, designed to enhance the way people live and work.
+BMI Group was formed in April 2017 through the combination of the Braas Monier and Icopal groups of companies, and is Europe’s largest manufacturer in the combined pitched and flat roofing market, with a significant presence in parts of Asia and Africa.
+Headquartered in Reading, UK, BMI Group delivers innovative roofing and waterproofing solutions designed to transform the way people live and work.

 Our Supply Chains